-Moderated by CTIM President Farah Rosley, this session saw the IRBM CEO YBhg Dato' Sri Dr. Sabin Samitah giving insights into how the tax landscape was changing in the wake of tightening controls domestically and abroad, and how Covid-19 has drastically complicated the work of the revenue collection body.
-Acknowledging that the IRBM, like most other bodies, has also felt the impact of the virus, Dato' Sri Sabin said that it had impacted primarily on the collection of tax revenue.
+Moderated by YBhg Dato's Sri Dr. CTIM President Farah Rosley, this session saw LHDN CEO Sabin Samitah giving insights into how the tax landscape was changing in the wake of tightening controls domestically and abroad, and how Covid-19 has drastically complicated the work of the revenue collection body.
+Acknowledging that LHDN, like most other bodies, has also felt the impact of the virus, Dato Sabin said that it had impacted primarily on the collection of tax revenue.
 Many businesses had their operations curtailed during the initial implementation of the Movement Control Order (MCO); commercial activity - and revenues had thus been reduced since mid-March 2020.

 "Decline in revenue has been our biggest challenge," he admitted.
-"We had to support taxpayers during the pandemic, but we also had to ensure that revenue was collected.
+"We had to support tax payers during the Pandemic, but we also had to ensure that revenue was collected.
 We had to take a step back from some of our activities during the MCO.
-The MCO itself was challenging for the IRBM staff because while some activities could be done remotely, having to coordinate alternative arrangements for more than 11,000 staff who had to work from home, was hard!"
-Some staff also found it difficult to work from home; additionally, there was the implementation of strict Standard Operating Procedures (SOPs) to deal with, when they returned to work at IRBM's 145 premises nationwide.
+The MCO itself was challenging for LHDN staff because while some activities could be done remotely, having to coordinate alternative arrangements for more than 11,000 staff who had to work from home, was hard!"
+Some staff also found it difficult to work from home; additionally, there was the implementation of strict Standard Operating Procedures (SOPs) to deal with, when they returned to work at LHDN's 145 premises nationwide.

-While the human factor figured largely in the IRBM's response to the pandemic, there were also technology-related issues to deal with.
+While the human factor figured largely in the LHDN's response to the pandemic, there were also technology-related issues to deal with.
 Its dependence on technology spiked sharply; many staff who had not had to deal with matters online found themselves on a steep learning curve out of necessity.
 The government's economic mitigation measures, especially programmes like Bantuan Prihatin Nasional had to be managed on top of the regular Bantuan Sara Hidup disbursements, and needed to be managed differently.
 He said that the government had so far rolled out a stimulus package worth RM260 billion.

-Online use - and its attendant challenges - increased as the IRBM sought to make it easier for people to access its system.
-"Having shared data meant that there didn't have to be multiple entries done on multiple systems," Dato' Sri Sabin explained.
-The upside to this was that the IRBM became more sophisticated in a shorter time, in its efforts to support tax payers during difficult times.
-The difficulties were compounded, he added, because the nationwide lockdown was announced just as the IRBM geared up to deal with the annual tax-filing season.
+Online use - and its attendant challenges - increased as LHDN sought to make it easier for people to access its system.
+"Having shared data meant that there didn't have to be multiple entries done on multiple systems," Dato Sabin explained.
+The upside to this was that LHDN became more sophisticated in a shorter time, in its efforts to support tax payers during difficult times.
+The difficulties were compounded, he added, because the nationwide lockdown was announced just as LHDN geared up to deal with the annual tax-filing season.

-The IRBM's own business continuity plan kicked in with the lockdown, and it became evident that the nation was in for the long haul - and the plan included staff upskilling as well building, including improving skills of data scientists, is ongoing because human resources can be deployed more effectively when machines take over mundane, repetitive tasks.
-With all this on the IRBM's plate, he conceded that the target for revenue collection for 2020 - a hefty RM154.676 billion will be an uphill challenge all the way.
+LHDN's own business continuity plan kicked in with the lockdown, and it became evident that the nation was in for the long haul - and the plan included staff upskilling as well as other contingency measures to building, including improving skills of data scientists, is ongoing because human resources can be deployed more effectively when machines take over mundane, repetitive tasks.
+With all this on LHDN's plate, he conceded that the target for revenue collection for 2020 - a hefty RM154.676 billion - will be an uphill challenge all the way.
 The current economic situation, both domestically and externally, is uncertain and unsettled.
 "There is no sugar-coating the problems we face with collections this year," he said.